ADFG-DSF/culvert_stability/README.md

 one at a time.

   For the top models for each V score (directional), plots were produced for each variable in turn, but overlayed with MLR effects plots.
-In many cases, the data plot indicated no evidence of relationship (and p-values are taken from this) but the MLR effects are present and evident by the effects plots.
+In some cases, the data plot indicated no evidence of relationship (and p-values are taken from this) but the MLR effects are present and evident by the effects plots.